MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/clistbox-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-`CListBox` Nesnenin sütun başına öğe sayısı.
+`CListBox` nesnesinin sütun başına öğe sayısı.

 ### <a name="remarks"></a>Açıklamalar